-- Mix taco seasoning with browned hamburger and any ingredients required by the seasoning pack you are using.
+- Mix in the taco seasoning (with any additional ingredients required by the seasoning pack you are using).

-- Pour enchilada sauce in shallow dish, then dip tortillas one by one into it.
+- Pour enchilada sauce into a separate shallow dish, then dip in the tortillas one by one.

-- Place one layer of dipped tortillas in the dish.
+- Place one layer of dipped tortillas in a greased casserole dish.

-- Top tortillas with seasoned hamburger, then shredded cheese.
+- Layer the dipped tortillas with seasoned hamburger, then shredded cheese.

 - Keep adding layers until the casserole dish is filled.

-- Top with black olives and green onions, then bake 350* for about 45-50 minutes or until cheese is melted and enchiladas are cooked through.
+- Top with black olives and green onions, then bake 350° for 45-50 minutes or until cheese is melted and enchiladas are cooked through.

 Place the hamburger in a large frying pan set on high heat, and cook it until it's brown and crumbly, stirring often.

-Cook according to package instructions.
+Cook according to the seasoning package instructions.
 The brand I used required me to simmer the hamburger, water, and seasoning mix for 15 minutes, stirring occasionally.

-You can use whole tortillas in the Enchilada Casserole, but they're easier to work with and fit better in the baking dish if you cut them in half.
+You can use whole tortillas, but they're easier to work with and fit better in the baking dish if you cut them in half.

 I just use a pair of scissors and simply snip them in half.
 You can also just tear them in half if you don't have scissors or a knife handy.